prrao87/lancedb-study/lancedb/README.md

 uvicorn app:app --host 0.0.0.0 --port 8000 --reload
 ```

-The FTS endpoint can be accessed at `http://localhost:8000/search/fts` and the vector search endpoint can be accessed at `http://localhost:8000/search/vector`.
+The FTS endpoint can be accessed at `http://localhost:8000/fts_search` and the vector search endpoint can be accessed at `http://localhost:8000/vector_search`.

 **Make sure that the FastAPI server is running before running the following steps.**

 ### Ingest data and create FTS and ANN indexes

-The ingestion and index creation can be run as follows.
+The data ingestion and index creation can be run as follows.

 ```sh
 # Ingest full dataset and build FTS and ANN index